 KPIs are often confused with business metrics.
-This doesn’t mean they aren’t metrics, just they serve a purpose that is critical for the company.
+This doesn’t mean they aren’t metrics; they just serve a purpose that is critical for the company.

 A key performance indicator (KPI) is a metric that helps you understand how you are doing against your objectives.

-Once you have an overall idea on what you wish to achieve you can start selecting your Key Performance Indicators.
+Once you have an overall idea on what you wish to achieve, you can start selecting your Key Performance Indicators.
 KPIs can be defined as a measurement of any business performance. — Who would’ve thought — As a website is an essential part of a modern business we are focusing on KPIs that measure the effectiveness of websites.

 Example KPIs for blogs:

 - Subscriber rate — subscribers are essential for blogs.
-You can find out how many subscribers you have by creating a simple “Thank You” page that comes up after the visitor went through the whole process, then all you have to do is divide it by the number of unique visitors and BOOM there’s your rate.
+You can find out how many subscribers you have by creating a simple “Thank You” page that comes up after the visitor went through the whole process, then all you have to do is divide it by the number of unique visitors and BOOM, there’s your rate.

 - Ad income per unique visitors — let’s say you have ads running on your blog.
 In this case, you want to know how those ads perform.